-The trucking company’s insurance team will want to speak with you very soon after the accident.
-They may ask to record their phone call with you or suggest that you make a statement.
+The trucking company’s insurance team will want to speak with you soon after the accident.
+They may ask to record their phone call with you or suggest you make a statement.
 Do not talk to the insurer without your attorney.
 An insurer can use this initial call as your official statement about the accident.
 You may still be reeling from the trauma of the incident.
-It can be hard to recall details when you are put on the spot.
+It can be hard to recall details when put on the spot.
 They can use this confusion and uncertainty to their advantage.
 They will pick apart your statement, look for discrepancies or omissions, and then use that information to diminish the value of your claim.

 In addition to choosing your words carefully, never agree to sign anything.
-Get an attorney to handle communications between you and the insurer or trucking company and refuse to sign anything unless your attorney reviews it first.
+Get an attorney to handle communications between you and the insurer or trucking company, and refuse to sign anything unless your attorney reviews it first.

 Contact an Experienced Truck Accident Attorney Today

 At The Benton Law Firm, we understand how frustrating a truck accident can be.
 It can feel like someone is scrutinizing your every word.
 Someone is.
 Protecting a trucking company’s profits is priority number one, which means paying you as little as possible.
-The driver, trucking company, and insurer all hope your words are the key to a reduced settlement.
+The driver, trucking company, and insurer hope your words are the key to a reduced settlement.

 Luckily, the legal team at The Benton Law Firm understands how to counter this strategy.
 Contact our truck accident attorneys immediately if you are involved in a serious truck accident.
 We can handle communication with the insurer and aggressively negotiate on your behalf for the full and fair amount you deserve.
 For a free consultation, call our office at (214) 777-7777.